PhyoYi3011/MTL-and-Intent-Prediction/README.md

 ## Setup
 Run `pip install -r requirements.txt` to install requirements for your Python instance.Our codebases is on Python 3.

-Make sure all the prerequisites are installed and set up correctly.
+Make sure all the pre-requisites are installed and set up correctly.

 Follow the file directory structure to store the respective files.

 # Running MTL Models

 Run `python mtl/bertweet.cpython-38.pyc`